Best Online Psychiatric Nurse Practitioner Programs for 2021

 Online Psychiatric Nurse Practitioner Programs are focused on giving registered nurses the opportunity to pursue a graduate degree with particular emphasis on psychiatric care.
 The goal is to prepare these nurses to identify mental health issues and to equip the nurse practitioner with the knowledge needed to effectively assess, diagnose, and treat clients with a psychiatric health condition.

 How Many Online Psychiatric Nurse Practitioner Programs are Currently Being Offered?

 Currently, there are approximately one hundred fifty-two Online Psychiatric Nurse Practitioner Programs.
 Thirty-eight programs offer students the opportunity to attend the program one hundred percent online.
 The other 114 offer fifty-one to ninety-nine percent of the course to be taken online.

 | Programs Offering 51% to 99% Online Education|| 114|

 | Total|| 152|

-6 Benefits of Pursuing an Psychiatric Nurse Practitioner Online Program
+6 Benefits of Psychiatric Nurse Practitioner Online Programs